pmglab/KGGSEE/doc/source/options.rst

       - Specifies the output prefix of results.
       - ``./kggsee1``
     * - ``--regions-bed``
-      - Specifies a `BED file <https://en.wikipedia.org/wiki/BED_(file_format)>`_ to define customized gene coordinates instead of the annotation from RefSeqGene or GENCODE.
-The first three columns of the BED file define gene coordinate and are mandatory; the fourth column defines gene names and is optional.
+      - Specify a `BED file <https://en.wikipedia.org/wiki/BED_(file_format)>`_ to define customized gene coordinates instead of the annotation from RefSeqGene or GENCODE.
+The first three columns of the BED file define gene coordinates and are mandatory; the fourth column defines gene names and is optional.
 When the fourth column is absent, a gene name of the format like ``chr1:100-200`` will be allocated.
       - null
     * - ``--regions-out``
       - Specifies genomic regions to be excluded in analyses, e.g. ``chr1,chr2:2323-34434,chr2:43455-345555``.